iMac-G4-Projects/Git-R-Us/README.md

 Once these are installed you can run *git-cola* from the Start menu or by double-clicking on the `git-cola.pyw` script.

-If you are developing *git-cola* on Windows you can use `python.exe` to run *git-cola* directly from source.
+If you are developing *Git 'R' Us* on Windows you can use `python.exe` to run *Git 'R' Us* directly from source.

     python.exe bin/git-cola

-If you want to build the `git-cola Installer` yourself run the provided script
+If you want to build the `Git 'R' Us Installer` yourself run the provided script

     contrib/win32/create-installer.sh